leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

    The Vertex Weight Mix modifier panel.

-Vertex Group A
+Vertex Group A/B
-   The vertex group to affect.
+   :A: The vertex group to affect.

-Default Weight A
-   The default weight to assign to all vertices not in the given vertex group.

-Vertex Group B
-   The second vertex group to mix into the affected one.
+   :B: The second vertex group to mix into the affected one.
        Leave it empty if you only want to mix in a simple value.

+   Invert Weights A/B
+      Invert the influence of the vertex group.

-Default Weight B
+Default Weight A/B
+   :A: The default weight to assign to all vertices not in the given vertex group.
-   The default weight to assign to all vertices not in the given second vertex group.
+   :B: The default weight to assign to all vertices not in the given second vertex group.

 Vertex Set
    Choose which vertices will be affected.

    All
       Affects all vertices, disregarding the vertex groups content.
-   Vertex group A
+   Vertex Group A
       Affects only vertices belonging to the affected vertex group.
-   Vertex group B
+   Vertex Group B
       Affects only vertices belonging to the second vertex group.
-   Vertex group A or B
+   Vertex Group A or B
       Affects only vertices belonging to at least one of the vertex groups.
-   Vertex group A and B
+   Vertex Group A and B
       Affects only vertices belonging to both vertex groups.

    .. important::